reza-arjmandi/ServiceSample/README.txt

 ## Install Service:

-1- Build ServiceSmaple project(or extract Binary.zip file to get the ServiceSample.exe)
+1- Build ServiceSmaple project(or use ServiceSample.exe in Binary directory)
 2- Run following command with Administrator privilege to install service:
 	ServiceSample.exe install